Q: What can I mix ProCel® into?

 Q: Can LiquaCel™ be refrigerated?

-A: Yes.
-The protein will not be harmed when refrigerated.
-The supplement goes from a nectar to honey consistency.
+A: LiquaCel™ can be refrigerated or not refrigerated.
+The supplement goes from a nectar to honey consistency once refrigerated.

 Q: Does LiquaCel™ contain sugar?